Pulmonic Stenosis in Dogs

 Cost to Treat: $15,000 to $20,000

-Pet insurance will pay for up to 90% for surgery but your dog must be enrolled in a plan before showing clinical signs.
+Pet insurance will pay for up to 90% for surgery and treatment for pulmonic stenosis, but, your dog must be enrolled in a plan before showing clinical signs.

 Additional Heart Conditions in Dogs

 - Aortic Stenosis